-A crunchy, fresh, mid-winter salad that will awaken your taste buds while energizing & nourishing your everything else :).
-It’s a great make-ahead salad, too, designed to store and travel for several days worth of lunches or side-dishes.
+Lemony celery crunch salad is a fresh mid-winter salad that will awaken your taste buds while energizing & nourishing your everything else :).
+Vegan, keto and low in calories, it’s a great make-ahead salad, too, ideal for several days worth of lunches or side-dishes.

 That was your reaction, right? 🙂